tathan08/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-Highlights relevant bookings to users based on their search criteria *(date/client name)* while using `find`.
+Highlights relevant bookings to users searching by client name using `find`.

 **Operations:**